How to Set Up an IRS-Approved Family Loan

 AFRs are updated each month in response to ever-changing bond market conditions.
 So rates may not stay this low indefinitely.

-For example, if you decide to lend $50,000 to your daughter, you could charge the mid-term AFR (only 2.85% in January of 2019) for a 108-month loan (nine years).
+For example, if you decide to lend $50,000 to your daughter, you could charge the mid-term AFR (only 2.82% in June of 2018) for a 108-month loan (nine years).
 She can pay that same low rate for the entire loan term with the government's blessing.
 Say you want to make it a 15-year loan instead.
 No problem.
-Just charge a rate equal to the long-term AFR (3.11% in January of 2019).
-Your daughter can pay that same rate for the entire 15-year loan term.
+Just charge a rate equal to the long-term AFR (3.01% in June of 2018).
+Your daughter can pay that same low rate for the entire 15-year loan term.

 With this plan, everybody should be happy.
 You'll be charging an interest rate the IRS considers adequate.
-The borrower is likely to be pleased with the low rate.
+The borrower should be pleased with the low rate.
 And you're glad to give the borrower some financial assistance without creating any tax complications.